 Strengthening democracy, media and journalists through cross-border cooperation

-Independent media and fact-based, trustworthy reporting are a great European asset, a pillar of democracy.
+Independent media and the ideal of a fact-based, trustworthy reporting are a great European asset, a pillar of democracy.
 Functioning journalism is essential to counter polarisation and authoritarianism, to preserve and strengthen democracy.

 Every September, the international media conference M100 Sanssouci Colloquium in Potsdam brings together around 100 representatives of traditional, established and young, independent, democratic media from all over Europe and beyond to discuss together with representatives from politics and science current socio-political developments and tendencies and the role and influence of the media in international affairs.